(this is follow on 4 from the original Hyperceptivism blog)

-Time-lapse video of the Orlando (Next) EyeA few posts ago I proposed a name for the new art movement: Imperceptivism.
+Time-lapse video of the Orlando (Next) EyeA few posts ago I proposed a name for the new art movement: Hyperceptivism.
 It is a style or art movement originating with technology that records unseen aspects of subjects through energy, radiance, events or other phenomena, as new art media, and translate this into visual, audible, tactile or other recordings as an interpretation of appreciable art form.

-Imperceptivism includes art forms capturing natural phenomena unseen by the naked eye: X-ray art, Thermal-imaging art, Nuclear particle bombardment art, Full Spectrum photography and more.
+Hyperceptivism includes art forms capturing natural phenomena unseen by the naked eye: X-ray art, Thermal-imaging art, Nuclear particle bombardment art, Full Spectrum photography and more.
 It could be the new art form for the 21st century.

 Since I first blogged on it, I posted a few more blogs discussing thoughts about where visualizing the unseen can take us.
 I wrote post 1 and post 2 about the unseen radiance at twilight.
 I asked a question in the blog on trees about what will happen if humans remain limited in their cognitive abilities.
 Here I want to pose the opposite scenario: